stefoy/AriPlus/README.md

 ## Running the script

+This script uses Concurrency to to execute commands in parallel when gathering metrics, the default is set to 2, to override this use the option.

+  -ConcurrencyLimit <value>

 * Run "ResourceInventory.ps1".
 In Azure CloudShell you're already authenticated.
 In PowerShell Desktop you will be redirected to  Azure sign-in page.